IgniteUI/igniteui-docfx/en/components/general/cli-overview.md

 ```cmd
 ig new newAngularProject --framework=angular --type=igx-ts --template=side-nav
 ```
 The new application is created in a directory with the same name (`newAngularProject`).
-[Ignite UI CLI](https://github.com/IgniteUI/igniteui-cli) also provides several project templates from which you can choose when creating an Ignite UI for Angular application:
+There are several project templates from which you can choose when creating an Ignite UI for Angular application:

 | template id   | template description |
 | ---           | ---                  |